edgio-docs/edgio-docs/src/pages/guides/nx.md

 ## Start a Nx project from scratch {/*start-a-nx-project-from-scratch*/}

 The following steps take you through set-up of a new Nx workspace.
-The same process can be used to add Layer0 to your existing Nx repo.
+The same process can be used to add {{ PRODUCT }} to your existing Nx repo.

 ### Generate the Nx workspace {/*generate-the-nx-workspace*/}